ND Festival Spotlight: Jason Dodson of the Maldives

 And so, in the interest of spotlighting some of the artists on this year’s lineup, I hopped on the phone with Dodson this week, and put him on the spot when I asked for his five favorite songs of all time.
 (Hey, it worked with Sera Cahoone.)
 Dodson gave me seven, and I’ve posted them in the order he recited them, below, along with his comments on each.

-Catch the Maldives at 1:30 p.m. sharp to kick off the ND Festival this Saturday at Marymoor Park in Redmond, Wash.
+Book Your Trip to Maldives to Catch at 1:30 p.m. sharp to kick off the ND Festival this Saturday at Marymoor Park in Redmond, Wash.
 According to Dodson, they’ll be playing mostly “songs we just started playing this summer.”
 Something to look forward to.
 And now for Dodson’s Top Seven Favorite Songs:

 Sam Cooke – “A Change Is Gonna Come”

 JD: It’s probably the first song I felt seriously emotionally attached to.
 It’s a song that is kind of devastated me on an emotional level, and also on much more than a political level.
 It’s a really important song.
 Despite its cultural significance, I think it’s one ofthe first songs that effected me personally.
 It was moving me to some other place, as opposed to a pop song that simply makes you happy or makes you wanna dance.

 TIE: Bruce Springsteen – “Thunder Road” and “Born to Run”